 To borrow phrasing used by British philosopher Johanthan Glover – from where I have quoted him earlier in this section – but adding some of my own words, and giving it a new and different meaning: Ethics ought to be rooted in some idea of the way in which human nature can go wrong and be so destructive of the environment, and be so uncaring about that destructiveness.
 It should be at least partly about trying to understand that part of our nature, and thinking of ways of rectifying it.

 - Studying, precisely, how we can best live on this earth, in as self-sufficient and nondestructive a way as possible, needs to be our top priority.

 - If ultimately we must change our direction from that of an economy-centered paradigm, to an ecology-centered paradigm, how exactly can we best accomplish (as seamlessly and painlessly as possible) effectuating that transition?

-- I believe that if we are one species, then we ought to be able to live together on this planet, as one species (not separated by national boundaries).
-But examine all of recorded history, and you will see that for thousands of years, we’ve seemingly demonstrated that we can’t.
+- I believe if we are one species, we ought to be able to live together on this planet as one species.
 This is an issue we should be studying, voraciously.
-Not so much the “Why don’t we?” aspect; but more particularly, the “How can we?” question.
-I believe that if we are going to save humanity, and the planet, we must start heading down that road.
+Not so much the “Why don’t we?” aspect; but more particularly, the “How can we?”
+I believe that if we are going to save humanity and the planet, we must eventually head down that road.
 That is our future.
-That is our only hope for a future.
+And that is our only hope for a future.
 And the sooner we do that, the better.
-So why not start now?
-At least in terms of having philosophers, and others, focus on intensely addressing those key questions.
-Our future existence, as a species, may depend upon it!
+So why not start right now?
+At least in terms of focusing on addressing those key questions.
+Our future existence, as a species, may depend upon it.